 Reading P&ID Symbols and Abbreviations for the Pharmaceutical industry: A Step-by-Step Guide

 By: Donagh Fitzgerald B.Prod Eng and Gerry Creaner B.Chem Eng.
-Last Updated: February 2023
+Last Updated: July 2024

-Piping and Instrumentation Diagrams (P&IDs) use a standardized set of symbols, notation and abbreviations to represent the various components of a process.
-These symbols are designed to be easily recognizable and convey important information about the component they represent.
-In this guide, we will walk through the basics of P&ID symbols, notation and abbreviation and how to read them.
+They are designed to be easily recognizable and convey important information about the components they represent.
+In this guide, we will walk through the basics of P&ID symbols, notations, and abbreviations, and explain how to read them.

 Important